-The study by Suyono et al (2017) show that an increase in loan to deposit ratio (LDR) has a significant and negative effect on profitability.
-However, it is different from that by Damayanti & Savitri (2012) and Kurniasih (2016) stating that an increase in LDR does not have significant effect on the company profitability.
-Suyono et al (2017) study is also supported by that of the study by Kodongo et al (2015).
-According to Defri (2012), LDR is a ratio that informs about the company's ability to provide funds for the needs of its debtors.
+The study by Suyono et al (2017) showed that an increase in loan to deposit ratio (LDR) has a significant and negative effect on profitability.
+However, it is different from that by Damayanti & Savitri (2012) and Kurniasih (2016), finding that an increase in LDR does not have a significant effect on the profitability.
+A study by Suyono et al (2017) is also supported by Kodongo et al (2015) study.
+According to Defri (2012), LDR is a ratio that represents the company's ability to provide funds for their debtors' needs.

-The ownership structure is part of the composition of company shares owned by management, companies, and other institutions as well as those owned by the public (Rembet et al, 2018).
+The next is about the ownership structure.
+It is part of the composition of company shares owned by management, companies, and other institutions as well as those owned by the public (Rembet et al, 2018).
 The previous studies found that the ownership structure does not have a significant effect on the banks' financial performance (Rembet et al, 2018) and Wiranata & Nugrahanti (2013).
-Yet, they are are different from the research conducted by Nugrahanti & Novia (2012).
-Based on such differences, the present study tarries to determine the effect of capital structure with indicators such as Capital Adequacy Ratio, Debt to Equity Ratio, Loan to Deposit Ratio, and ownership structure with indicators measuring Managerial Ownership and Institutional Ownership on the banks' profitability in Indonesia and the Philippines.
+Yet, this finding is different from the research conducted by Nugrahanti & Novia (2012).
+Based on such differences, the present study attempts to examine the effect of capital structure with the indicators such as Capital Adequacy Ratio, Debt to Equity Ratio, Loan to Deposit Ratio, and ownership structure with the indicators measuring Managerial Ownership and institutional ownership on the banks' profitability in Indonesia and the Philippines.

-2. THEORETICAL FRAMEWORK AND HYPOTHESES Positive Accounting Theory
+2. THEORETICAL FRAMEWORK AND HYPOTHESIS

+Positive Accounting Theory

-Regarding the positive accounting theory, it can be referred to Watts and Zimmerman (1986).
+Regarding the positive accounting theory, this study refers to Watts and Zimmerman (1986).
 They are the initiators or inventors of this theory, arguing that the purpose of accounting theory is to explain and predict the accounting practices.
-By explaining, it means to provide the reasons for accounting practices that can predict phenomena: that are not observed or that cannot be investigated.
-This theory relates to the concepts in the form of hypotheses to be tested.
+As they describe, accounting theory means to provide the reasons for accounting practices that can predict phenomena.
+These phenomena are such as the phenomena which are not observed or the phenomena that we cannot investigate.
+This theory relates to the concepts in the form of testing the hypotheses.
 After that, Watts and Zimmerman also stated that this theory should be built by academics, based on empirical evidence that has the power to predict.
-Theories that are not built on this basis are referred by Watts and Zimmerman as "child's theory" which generalizes without scientific research experience (Watts & Zimmerman, 1986).
-The reason why the researcher uses this positive accounting theory as a guideline is clear.
-This theory tries to predict the hypotheses that have been made so that they can be observed.
+Theories that does not base on the positive accounting theory as referred by Watts and Zimmerman is called a "child theory" which generalizes without scientific research experience (Watts & Zimmerman, 1986).
+The reason why the researcher uses this positive accounting theory as a guideline is that this theory tries to predict the hypotheses that have been made we can observe such hypotheses.
 Therefore, that researcher can infer the hypotheses by connecting all existing and interconnected concepts.